 - Fry chopped garlic and onions in a large pot.

-- Add lentils and the roasted vegetables.
+- Add lentils and roasted vegetables.
 Cover with water and add oregano and the bay leaf.

 - Once the water has started to boil.
-Crumble the veggie bullion cube over the lentils.
+Crumble the veggie bouillon cube over the lentils.
 Ensure it dissolves.

 - Let cook gently on low heat for 20-20 minutes.
 Stor every now and then, add a bit more water if necessary.